RebinW/active-directory-domain-services/01-domain-controller-deployment/01-domain-controller-deployment.md

 ## Objectives
 1. Installing the AD DS Role
 2. Ensure DNS role is installed aswell
+3. Creating new forest and thereby new domain name
-3. Promote the server to become an Domain Controller
+4. Promote the server to become an Domain Controller

 ## Environment
 - **Domain:** KlarStroem.local